gfsd3v/parkbee/README.md

   photos: IGaragePhoto[]
 }
 ```
-Saddly its a little but off from a real world situation.
+Saddly its a little bit off from a real world situation.

 ## Setup